-She has launched a study to prove that brightly colored fabric collars for cats are effective at keeping feathered friends away from felines.
+Shes launched a study to prove that brightly-colored fabric collars for cats are effective at keeping felines away from feathered friends.

 Cats kill all kinds of birds, said Ms. Willson, an associate biology professor at St. Lawrence University.
 The ones Im most concerned about are the ones declining in this region, such as the grassland nesting birds.

-Regional birds that have become more scarce include Eastern meadowlarks, savannah sparrows and bobolinks, she said.
+Regional birds that have become scarcer include Eastern meadowlarks, savannah sparrows and bobolinks, she said.

-Ms. Willson wants to include 50 outdoor cats in her study, and needs about 20 more to participate.
+She wants to include 50 outdoor cats in her study and needs about 20 more to participate.